Yehvann Diouf

 Yehvann Djibril Victor Diouf (born 16 November 1999) is a professional footballer who plays as a goalkeeper for club Nice.
 Born in France, he plays for the Senegal national team.

 Club career

 On 8 September 2016, Diouf became the youngest ever player to sign a professional contract with Troyes, at the age of 16 years and 297 days.
 He made his professional debut for Troyes in a 0–0 Ligue 2 tie with Ajaccio on 17 May 2019.

 Diouf signed a four-year contract to join Reims starting 1 July 2019.

 On 3 July 2025, it was announced that Diouf would sign for fellow Ligue 1 club Nice for a fee of €7 million.

 International career

 Born in France, Diouf is of Senegalese and Polish descent through his father and mother, respectively.
 He represented the France U19s at the 2018 UEFA European Under-19 Championship.

 On 19 March 2025, Diouf's request to switch international allegiance to Senegal was approved by FIFA.

+On May 21, 2026, Diouf was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.